 Celebrity Cruises® Visa Signature® Credit Card vs Capital One® Venture® Rewards Credit Card

 The Capital One® Venture® Rewards Credit Card is one of our favorite travel credit cards – due to a flat rewards rate of 2% on all purchases.
 One benefit to having this card, over the Celebrity cruises credit card, is the fact that your rewards can be used as statement credit – which is much more flexible than MyCruise Points.
 For this added flexibility, cardholders have to pay a little more per year.
-The Capital One® Venture® Rewards Credit Card comes with an $95 annual fee (waived the first year).
+The Capital One® Venture® Rewards Credit Card comes with an $0 intro for first year; $95 after that annual fee.
 In the long-term, the Capital One® Venture® Rewards Credit Card will always be best for people who spend at least $28,095 on non-cruise expenses.

 In terms of bonuses, the Capital One® Venture® Rewards Credit Card is much more profitable in the short-term.
 Consumers who spend at least $3,000 on purchases within the first 3 months will receive 50,000 bonus miles, which are worth $500 as travel statement credit.
 That is, however, where the card’s bonus awards end – there are no other mile bonuses awarded in subsequent years.
 Therefore, consumers who consistently go on at least one cruise per year are sure to get a better value with the Celebrity Cruises credit card – unless they meet the above mentioned spending threshold of $28k per year.